 What are “Reimbursement Levels”?

-Class I procedures are diagnostic and preventive and typically are covered at the highest percentage.
-This gives patients a financial incentive to seek early or preventive care, because such care can prevent more extensive dental disease or even dental disease itself.
+- Class I procedures are often covered at the highest percentage because they are preventative and diagnostic.
+This provides patients with a financial incentive to seek out early or preventative therapy because such care can stop dental disease itself or even more severe forms of the condition.

 Can I Estimate My Dental Costs for Treatment?

-If your dental care will be extensive, you may ask your dentist to complete and submit a request for a cost estimate, sometimes called a pre-treatment estimate.
-This will allow you to know in advance what procedures are covered, the amount the benefit plan will pay toward treatment and your financial responsibility.
-A pre-treatment estimate is not a guarantee of payment.
-When the services are complete and a claim is received for payment, Delta Dental will calculate payment based on your current eligibility, amount remaining in your annual maximum and any deductible requirements.
+You can ask your dentist to fill out and submit a request for a cost estimate, also known as a pre-treatment estimate, if your dental care will be comprehensive.
+By doing this, you’ll be able to anticipate the operations that are covered, the amount the benefit plan will contribute to your treatment, and your financial obligation.
+An estimate given prior to treatment does not ensure payment.
+Following the completion of the services and receipt of a claim for payment, Delta Dental will determine your payment based on your current eligibility, the amount of your annual maximum that is still available, and any deductible requirements.

 What Are “Limitations and Exclusions”?